mtth/layer2/doc/api.md

   replay mode, as in live mode we are guaranteed (if the buffer sizes between here and PCAP as equal) that this will never overflow.

+#### Event: 'close'

+Emitted when the underlying device is closed.

+This event is guaranteed to be emitted after both `'end'` and `'finish'` events.
+This is useful as it lets us use methods such as `getStats` from these events' handlers.

 #### new dot11.capture.Live(dev, [opts])

 Create a new readable stream from a network interface.